arXiv-research/Quatm/README.md

 Interactive dashboards are for demo and display!
 Repository is a (Wip)...wait for the Public Release to clone or copy.

-Copyright (c) MitchellTesla  2021 LICENSE
+Copyright (c) MitchellTesla  2021 MIT LICENSE